snoopythe3-from-scratch/snoopysblog/README.md

 There is no need to deploy this yourself.
 If you just want to check out our site, you can visit <https://the-scratch-channel.onrender.com/> and browse the live demo.

 ### Contributing

+> [!IMPORTANT]
+> Starting April 19th 2025, all contributors are required to do so at https://reimagined-lamp-v6r46vr4q7pw2xqw7.github.dev/

 If would like to contribute but are not a contributor yet, follow these steps below:
 However, if you find a vulnerability that requires immediate attention, go to the [Security Tab](https://github.com/The-Scratch-Channel/the-scratch-channel.github.io/security) to report it.